 The recognition of common-law marriages formed in other states or countries by Texas law depends on a specific analysis.

-• Foreign-Marriage Analysis: To validate a marriage from another jurisdiction, a party must conduct a foreign-marriage analysis.
-This involves answering questions to determine the applicability of Texas law or the law of the other state/country and whether the requirements for a marriage have been met under that jurisdiction.
+- Foreign-Marriage Analysis: To validate a marriage from another jurisdiction, a party must conduct a foreign-marriage analysis.
+This process entails answering questions to ascertain whether Texas law or the law of the other state/country applies and whether the requirements for marriage have been fulfilled under that jurisdiction.

-• Key Questions for Analysis: The analysis includes determining if the marriage requirements were met under the relevant state’s law, deciding which state’s law governs the situation, considering Texas public policy, and applying the Full Faith and Credit Clause.
+- Key Questions for Analysis: The analysis involves determining if the marriage requirements were met under the relevant state’s law, deciding which state’s law governs the situation, considering Texas public policy, and applying the Full Faith and Credit Clause.

 Understanding these aspects is essential for individuals either seeking to establish or disprove a common-law marriage in Texas.
 It involves a careful examination of actions, documents, and state laws to build a convincing case.